Nuclei-Software/npk-tflm/README.md

    ![install_tflm.png](doc/images/install_tflm.png)

-5. Create a new Nuclei RISC-V C/C++ Project.
+5. Create a new Nuclei RISC-V C/C++ Project

    - Choose the SoC, board and SDK, select the SDK corresponding to the SoC of the current subsystem.

      ![create_project1](doc/images/create_project1.png)

-   - Select the example quickly by filtering keyword "tflm" , and then set the configuration items and click Finish, configurations are as follows:
+   - Select the example quickly by filtering keyword "tflm", and then set the configuration items and click Finish, configurations are as follows:

      ![create_project2](doc/images/create_project2.png)